grapeot/RandomForest/README.md

 Check `/src/main.cpp` for the code to train the DT/RF.
 `merger.cpp` is to provide some naive distributed training capability, which I found especially useful to be used with AWS's Spot Request and `rsync`.
 To compile the code, use the provided VS solution file in `/src/VS` or Makefile in `/src`.

+To switch on and off the feature normalization, define (switched on) or not define (switched off) the macro `_WHITENING` in the VS solution or the Makefile.
+This feature is turned on by default.

 ## Known issues